Flöhe bei Katzen

 The so-called cat flea (technical term Ctenocephalides felis ) is the most common flea found on cats.
 However, fleas can also jump from other hosts to cats, such as dog or hedgehog fleas.
 Conversely, cat fleas can also find a new host and jump to other animals or people living in the household.

-3. In addition, check whether Puncture sites of the blood-sucking parasites.
-These are often located in a line close to each other, as the fleas test the blood flow in different places - adjacent flea bites are therefore also called a " flea trail ".
+3. In addition, see if puncture sites of the blood-sucking parasites.
+These are often located in a line close to each other, as the fleas test the blood flow in different places - flea bites next to each other are therefore also called a " flea trail ".

 If your cat is itchy and there are flea droppings in its fur and flea bites on your cat's skin, it's clear that the cat fleas have taken hold.
 Both your cat and your home now need intensive treatment.
 If the flea infestation remains undetected and untreated for a long time, or if the infestation is particularly severe, this can have serious consequences.

-Cat fleas can have a very negative impact on your furry friend's health and cause secondary illnesses.
+Cat fleas can have a very negative impact on your pet's health and cause secondary illnesses.
 These include:

 Some cats are allergic to certain protein components in the saliva of fleas.
 The so-called flea saliva allergy or flea saliva dermatitis can occur as soon as the first flea bite and can cause additional problems for your cat.
 In addition to the itching that is characteristic of flea infestation, cats with a flea saliva allergy react particularly restlessly.
 They try to relieve the itching by intensive licking and scratching.
 This often results in hair loss and bald spots .
 The allergy can also cause inflammation of the skin around the bite sites, causing blisters and crusts to form.

 In addition, fleas can transmit numerous bacteria and viruses.
 These are often Listeria, Rickettsia or Bartonellonia, for example.
 The latter can also be transmitted from cats to humans through scratches and cause the disease Bartonellosis.
 Bartonellosis, better known as cat scratch disease, causes flu-like symptoms in humans for up to two months after infection and can be very long-lasting.
 Healthy cats with Bartonellosis rarely show symptoms.
-There is a particular risk for cats with weakened immune systems, which in addition to Fever under Inflammation of the mouth , eyes and heart.
-The transmission of dangerous viral infections such as feline leukosis, Feline AIDS and Cat flu is caused by cat fleas.
+There is a particular risk for cats with weakened immune systems, which, in addition to fever under Inflammations in the mouth , eyes and heart.
+The transmission of dangerous viral infections such as feline leukosis, feline AIDS and Cat flu is caused by cat fleas.

 How do indoor cats and outdoor cats get fleas?